Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Conclusion

 \section{Conclusion}

-In summary, we consider a 1D dimer chain of coupled resonators, where two resonators in each dimer have different on-site photon energies.
+In summary, we consider the TLE is coupled to two adjacent resonators, where two resonators in each dimer have different on-site photon energies.
 In the single-excitation subspace, this system has propagating states forming two energy bands and as well as bound-states.
 We mainly focus on the chiral feature of the bound states.
 After obtaining the analytical solutions of the bound states in real space, we found that 1) the bound-state distributes symmetrically around the coupling point when the TLE is locally coupled to one resonator of the dimer chain; 2) the mirror-reflection symmetry breaking leads to the formation of three chiral bound states when the TLE is nonlocal coupled to two adjacent resonators.
 The chirality of the bound states inherits from the geometry aspects, which are characterized by either the difference of on-site energies in each unit cell or the coupling strengths between the TLE and the resonators, but it can also be tuned by the transition energy of the TLE.
-When the coupling strengths are identical, the nonvanishing difference of on-site energies lead to right handed chirality of bound state I and left handed chirality of bound state II, and bound state III can change its prefered chirality by adjusting on-site difference together with appropriate transition energy of the TLE.
-For given on-site energies, one can change the prefered chirality the bound states I and II by adjusting one of the coupling strengths.
+When the coupling strengths are identical, the nonvanishing difference of on-site energies lead to right handed chirality of bound state I and left handed chirality of bound state II, and bound state III can change its preferred chirality by adjusting on-site difference together with appropriate transition energy of the TLE.
+For given on-site energies, one can change the preferred chirality the bound states I and II by adjusting one of the coupling strengths.